fastlane/fastlane/spaceship/docs/Authentication.md

 The `Spaceship.login` method accepts `username` and `password` as parameters or will ask for them interactively if not provided.
 It will also try to retrieve them via [`CredentialsManager`](https://github.com/fastlane/fastlane/tree/master/credentials_manager), which supports environment variables `FASTLANE_USER` and `FASTLANE_PASSWORD` .

-Login with API tokens is not supported yet as API access is not generally available.
-Spaceship is also still using only older APIs that do not need API tokens for authentication yet.
+Login with API tokens is not supported yet as API access is not generally available. `Spaceship::Tunes` and `Spaceship::TestFlight` are also still using only older APIs that do not need API tokens for authentication yet.

 ## Two-factor Authentication